 When it comes to membership, the model at Centurion is designed to be flexible for all member types.
 Whether you’re a Senate (share membership), Centurion (family type membership) or Corporate (midweek only with limited rounds membership), the club needed a management and membership solution that could cope with the complexities these member-ship categories offer.

-After conducting the required due diligence on the leading club management systems on the market today, Scott Evans, managing director, decided to implement the system provided by NFS Technology Group.
+After conducting the required due diligence on the leading club management systems on the market today, Scott Evans, managing director, decided to implement the system provided by NFS Technology.
 The software, called IBS, is the same system adopted by similar leading clubs like St Andrews Links Trust and Ballybunion in Ireland.

 One of the key “must haves” in Evans decision making process was the ability to maximise revenue from membership and club sales, whilst providing the members with a great club experience, whether at the club or on the go.